 It’s hard to take that first step sometimes.
 Addicts are wracked with guilt and shame about their own sexuality and talking about it is frightening.
-Many of them are angry because they don’t know what to do about this, even as the addiction creeps into every aspect of their lives.
-I’ve worked with men who have lost marriages, custody battles, jobs, friends, homes… literally everything to their addiction.
+Many of them are angry because they don’t know what to do about this, even as the sexual addictions creep into every aspect of their lives.
+I’ve worked with men who have lost marriages, custody battles, jobs, friends, home — literally everything to their addiction.

-At Neulia-Compulsion Solutions we’ve come up with a program that works.
+At Neulia-Compulsion Solutions, we’ve come up with a program that works.
 I’m now a man who understands intimacy and connection.
-I’m a man who understands that real sex starts in the morning when you kiss your wife goodbye and leave for work.
+I’m a man who understands that real sex starts with real intimacy.
 I’m a man who is back in control of his own thoughts and actions, having broken the cycle of addiction.

 If you think that you may have a sex or porn addiction, I can help you too.
 All the time you spend on your addiction is time you could be spending elsewhere.
 You could be forming meaningful relationships, being a good friend, advancing in your career, being the dad you didn’t have, pursuing hobbies, feeling contentment in your life.